Bestwatchara/Bestwatchara.github.io/data-governance.md

 # Data Governance
 Data governance establishes policies, roles, and accountability to maintain data quality throughout its lifecycle.
 A robust governance framework includes:

-**Policies and Standards** : Clear guidelines for data collection, storage, and sharing that align with regulatory requirements like HIPAA.
+**Policies and Standards** : Clear guidelines for data collection, storage, and sharing that align with regulatory requirements like HIPAA. <br>
 **Role Definition** : Assigning responsibilities for data stewardship and quality assurance to ensure adherence to established policies. <br>
 **Monitoring and Auditing** : Regular audits to identify discrepancies and ensure continuous compliance with data standards.
 Data governance ensures consistent practices across an organization by fostering accountability and transparency.